meilisearch/documentation/create/how_to/updating.md

   -o mydocuments.json
 ```

-### Step 4: Upload your data to the latest version of MeiliSearch
+### Step 4: Upload your data to the latest version of meilisearch

 Finally, [install the latest version of MeiliSearch](/learn/getting_started/installation.md) and upload your data as usual.